Course 1 Recap & Forward Map

 Explanation:

-to check events.
+When troubleshooting a non-working VPC, start with kubectl describe vpc <name> to check events.
 Hedgehog uses event-based reconciliation for VPCs—error events immediately tell you what's wrong (e.g., "Subnet overlaps with existing VPC").

 After checking events: